pegasuschild/weather-agent/README.md

 - smtplib (for email)

 ## Development
-The Colab notebook (`DataBite_Chatbot.ipynb`) contains the development process, including code cells for creating and testing the chatbot in Google Colab.
+The Colab notebook (`Weather_Agent.ipynb`) contains the development process, including code cells for creating and testing the chatbot in Google Colab.

 ## About
 Built by Daniel Young as a portfolio project to showcase Python and Streamlit skills in rapid prototyping for data science education.